HRading/klipper_canbus_setup/README.md

 # Bigtreetech MMB CAN v1.0 ERCF board
+In general, follow the guide on the [Esoterical CAN Bus Guide](https://canbus.esoterical.online/) for adding toolboards.
 ## katapult for the ERCF MMB
 Unplug the board from external power, and add the "VUSB" jumper to power board from USB.